 There is various evidence that the opposition leaders, including the far right ones, had advance information about this dispersal but did not inform the protesters in order to use this violent dispersal to greatly galvanize the mass protests, which were coming to the end on that night.
-Anatolii Hrytsenko, one of the Maidan politicians, stated that the Maidan leaders knew in advance about this dispersal, because the opposition was able to intercept radio communications of Berkut concerning their deployment for this operation.16 dispersal as an unprovoked and unexpected police beating of students while ignoring or downplaying the presence of the Right Sector activists and their violence against the police also indicate advance knowledge of the police dispersal and its planned and selective coverage.
+Anatolii Hrytsenko, one of the Maidan politicians, stated that the Maidan leaders knew in advance about this dispersal, because the opposition was able to intercept radio communications of Berkut concerning their deployment for this operation.

+The unusual presence of Inter TV crews along with a number of other TV crews, such as from 1+1 TV channel owned by oligarch Ihor Kolomoisky, during the night of the dispersal, the Inter broadcast of this dispersal around 4:00am local time, and their representations of this dispersal as an unprovoked and unexpected police beating of students while ignoring or downplaying the presence of the Right Sector activists and their violence against the police also indicate advance knowledge of the police dispersal and its planned and selective coverage.
 The Inter television channel was owned by Dmytro Firtash and Serhii Liovochkin.
 Firtash was oligarch who supported Yanukovych during the 2010 presidential campaign but then switched to covert backing of Viktor Klychko, who headed UDAR party and became one of the "Euromaidan" leaders.
 Liovochkin then headed the Yanukovych presidential administration, but he belonged to the Firtash-led clan.
 Several members of the Yanukovych government, and the Kyiv police chief after they fled to Russia stated that Liovochkin gave the order to disperse the protesters, but they did not provide any specific direct evidence.
 Kolomoisky in his leaked telephone conversation said that Liovochkin was aware of the dispersal order because he was patron of Oleksander Popov, the head of the Kyiv City administration, who was involved in implementing the dispersal order.
-17 The official investigation named and charged Popov and other members of the Yanukovych government for issuing this order and supervising the dispersal.
+The official investigation named and charged Popov and other members of the Yanukovych government for issuing this order and supervising the dispersal.
 Liovochkin was the most senior Yanukovych official, who did not flee Ukraine and who was not prosecuted, in contrast to many other Yanukovych associates.